 As our understanding of COVID evolves, there’s been a lot of debate about the effectiveness and best use of masks.
 Initially, masks were seen as necessary for healthcare workers but overkill for the general public.
-Now there’s a growing consensus that masks and face coverings can help prevent the spread of coronavirus, which will become even more important as we return to work.
+Now there’s a growing consensus that masks and face coverings can help prevent the spread of coronavirus.
 Even a little extra protection can prove crucial, but the quality of masks varies, and the type required depends on what kind of work employees do.
 Here’s what you need to know.

 Assessing COVID-19 Risk

 The first step is for employers to establish the risk level for any employee.

 High Risk employees have a high chance of being exposed to COVID-19.
 This includes the healthcare industry, nursing homes and laboratory settings.
 Employers in this category should follow industry-specific specific guidelines on Personal Protective Equipment.